Last updated on

 To be honest, I was a little skeptical that I’d like Butterbeer.
 I’m not a huge fan of butterscotch.
 But, WOW!
 It did not disappoint!
 We were advised by many to get the frozen version of the drink and it was absolutely delicious.
 So good, in fact, that we went back to Harry Potter Land a second time to get another round of drinks at the end of the day.

 As I drank my Butterbeer, all I could think about was how I could turn this amazing drink into a cake.
-Of course, there’s butterscotch, but I also got a hint of cream soda in the drink.
-I also loved the creamy foam on top.
+Of course, there’s butterscotch, but I also loved the creamy foam on top.
 It tasted like marshmallow fluff!

 Once home, I got right to work on the cake.
 It took me a couple tries on the cake layers, but I’m so happy with the results.
 The cake itself is tender and moist, and full of butterscotch flavor.